CSIS-iLab/india-states/_analysis/states-update-october-9-2019.md

 **Kerala**

 The Kerala Startup Mission has signed a memorandum of understanding (MOU) with the Bahrain Economic Development Board to support technology start-ups.
-The goal of the MOU is to help promote innovation in financial technology, information and communication technology, and related emerging technologies. **Source:** [Business Standard](https://www.business-standard.com/article/economy-policy/bahrain-kerala-signs-mou-for-cooperation-in-startup-growth-in-state-119101000212_1.html)
+The goal of the MOU is to help promote innovation in financial technology, information and communication technology, and related emerging technologies. **Source:** [Business Standard](https://www.business-standard.com/article/economy-policy/bahrain-kerala-signs-mou-for-cooperation-in-startup-growth-in-state-119101000212_1.html) **In Detail:** [Press Release](https://bahrainedb.com/latest-news/bahrain-and-kerala-sign-mou-for-cooperation-in-fintech-ict-iot-startups/)

 **Manipur**